-Montview Boulevard Presbyterian Church, Miller Center on the northwest corner of the site. photo: Shannon Schaefer Stage PLASTER RESTORATION The Miller Center at Montview Boulevard Presbyterian Church (1980 Dahlia) was awarded funding to support one component of a larger capital reinvestment effort for the National Register-listed structure.
+Montview Boulevard Presbyterian Church, Miller Center on the northwest corner of the site The Miller Center at Montview Boulevard Presbyterian Church (1980 Dahlia) was awarded funding to support one component of a larger capital reinvestment effort for the National Register-listed structure.
 The Miller Center is the oldest building in what is now a large church complex and is the most visible part of the church due to its location at the corner of Montview and Dahlia.
 Montview Presbyterian was the first church in the Park Hill Neighborhood, which is now home to several key landmarks.
 The Miller Center section of the complex includes both the original Romanesque Revival style sanctuary, constructed in 1910, and a larger two-story Romanesque sanctuary with a Norman style tower added in 1918.
 Since a new sanctuary was constructed in 1958, the Miller Center has been used for community gatherings, such as theater, performance, and meeting space.
 The SHF funding will restore original exterior windows, including the windows on the prominent tower, and decorative and flat plaster work in the theater space.
-The grant project will kick off early this year with restoration through the summer 2021.
-BLACK AMERICAN WEST MUSEUM: WINDOW AND MASONRY RESTORATION Restoration work the Black American West Museum & Heritage Center (BAWM), at 3091 California St, located in the historic Dr. Justina Ford House, has begun.
+The grant project will kick off early this

+BLACK AMERICAN WEST MUSEUM: WINDOW AND MASONRY RESTORATION Restoration work at the Black American West Museum & Heritage Center (BAWM), at 3091 California St, located in the historic Dr. Justina Ford House, is well underway.
 This project is a partnership with the BAWM, Historic Denver, History Colorado's State Historical Fund, and the National Trust for Historic Preservation Partners in Preservation grant.
-Leveraging the two grants will allow for the eventual completion of a large restoration project that will help to preserve Dr. Ford's
+Leveraging the two grants will allow for the eventual completion of a large restoration project that will help to preserve Dr. Ford's home.

-Black American West Museum in November with paint completely removed.
-Photo: Spectrum General Contractors home.
 The work began this past fall.
-Rocky Mountain Building Restoration stripped the paint, restored or replaced any deteriorated bricks and repointed the mortar on the whole building.
+Rocky Mountain Building Restoration stripped the paint, restored any deteriorated bricks and is finishing repointing the mortar on the whole building.
 Currently the beautiful historic brick is visible for the first time in many years.
-Spectrum General Contractors is performing the work and they will also restore the windows using custom millwork to fit the historic openings.
+Spectrum General Contractors is overseeing the work and they will also restore the windows using custom millwork to fit the historic openings.
 The windows will be installed following the completion of the masonry restoration later this year.